tiepdotme/reangdeba.xyz/misc/reads.markdown

 layout: page
 title: "Wall of Books"
 permalink: /reads/
-comments: true
+comments: false
 ---
 I read about 150 words per minute (wpm) as per this [website](https://www.myreadspeed.com/).
 My personal [goal](https://www.goodreads.com/user_challenges/21227074) for 2020 is to read **50** books.
 Let's see how far I can get by the end of the year.
 I also plan to write a summary of my readings by the end of the year.

 [Here](https://www.goodreads.com/user/show/53163185-debashish-reang) is the link to my Goodreads profile.
 The Goodreads profile is updated more frequently than this page.

 Nowadays, I mostly read on my Kindle.
 I love it.
-However, I have no problems in collecting paperbacks.

 ### Wishlist

-If you buy me these books, you're a hero!
+If you wish to gift something, you can buy me these books.
+Thanks!

 * 21 Lessons for the 21st Century - Yuval Noah Harari
 * A Brief History of Time - Stephen Hawking